Identify the equation given: \(x^{\frac{3}{2}} = 125\).

 Rational Exponents

-Rational exponents represent roots and powers simultaneously.
-For example, x^(3/2) means the square root of x raised to the third power, or equivalently, (√x)^3.
-Understanding how to manipulate these exponents is essential for solving equations involving fractional powers.
+Rational exponents represent roots and powers combined.
+For example, x^(3/2) means the square root of x cubed, or (√x)^3.
+Understanding how to manipulate and interpret these exponents is essential for solving equations involving fractional powers.

-To solve equations, isolate the variable term by performing inverse operations.
-In this case, you may need to raise both sides of the equation to the reciprocal power to eliminate the rational exponent and solve for x.
+To solve equations like x^(3/2) = 125, you first isolate the variable expression.
+This often involves applying inverse operations such as raising both sides to the reciprocal power to undo the rational exponent and solve for x.